rdentato/gerku/doc/abstraction.md

   They can be easily checked as we did in the previous section.

-  Note that those special cases are included in the general case when one of the expressions are empty.
+  Note that those special cases are included in the general case when one of the expressions is empty or has a special form.

   Let's give just one example that shows that rule `4b` is *implied* in rule `4` when the expression 𝓜 is empty.